-- Have a professional repair defective electrical wiring and leaky gas connections
+Have a professional repair of defective electrical wiring and leaky gas connections.

-- Use straps or other restraints to secure tall cabinets, bookshelves, large appliances (especially water heater, furnace, and refrigerator), mirrors, shelves, large picture frames, and light fixtures to wall stud
+Use straps or other restraints to secure tall cabinets, bookshelves, large appliances (especially water heaters, furnaces, and refrigerators), mirrors, shelves, large picture frames, and light fixtures to wall stud.

 Links to any translation services on HACM web pages are provided as a free service offered by an independent translation company.
 HACM is not liable for any inappropriate or inaccurate translations provided by this service.
 Please use at your own discretion.